perimosocordiae/cython-docs/src/reference/compilation.rst

     )

 * Run the command ``python setup.py build_ext --inplace`` in your system's command shell.
-* Your done.. import your new extension module into your python shell or script as normal.
+* You're done!
+Import your new extension module into your python shell or script as normal.

 =====
 SCons